chris-ferone/CarND-Capstone/README.md

 It is interesting to note that we detect the traffic light as well as identify its color within the same neural network.
 We don't need to first identify its position through a bounded box.
 Our only concern is actually only to know that there is a red or orange traffic light somewhere ahead of us, and that we need to slow down and come to a full stop at its position, already located in our map.

 One of the main advantages of MobileNets is that they are efficient while using much less memory and computing power than traditional neural networks, having been developed mainly for embedded devices.
 It was particularly adapted for our application in which we need to process pictures very quickly.
-The architecture of MobileNet has been reproduced herebelow:
+The architecture of MobileNet has been reproduced here below:

 ![alt text](imgs/Network.png)

 We cannot develop an efficient neural network without a good dataset.
 We developed two separate classifiers for the simulation and for the actual site.
 They were based on recorded videos from the cameras, extracted and classified manually.
 We then augmented our dataset with random cropping, scaling, adjustment of brightness.

-Our classifer for simulation images was able to reach a test accuracy of 93.3% (on 744 test samples).
+Our classifier for simulation images was able to reach a test accuracy of 93.3% (on 744 test samples).

 ![alt text](imgs/TF%20training%20-%20simulation.png)

-Our classifer for site images was able to reach a test accuracy of 87.5% (on 640 test samples).
+Our classifier for site images was able to reach a test accuracy of 87.5% (on 640 test samples).

 ![alt text](imgs/TF%20training%20-%20site.png)